gabyrod7/pwa/README.md

 ## General Order
 1. tree_to_amptools to make post-DSelector trees amptools-ready
-2. fullFit_spawn.sh
+2. divideData.pl -- make sure the lowmass,upmass,nbins are the same here and in fit.cfg

+Before continuing try and run "fit -c cfgFileName" in one of the bins first.
+It will give errors about any configuration error that the following processes will ignore!

-3. bootFit_spawn.sh
+3. fullFit_spawn.sh
-4. python overlayBins.py
+4. bootFit_spawn.sh
-5. python runPlotEtaPiDeltas.py
+5. python overlayBins.py -- to run this you need to put the contents of halld_sim folder of the this repo into halld_sim and compile it
+6. python runPlotEtaPiDeltas.py -- need to update plote_etapi_delta and project_moments to your own waveset and configuration
-6. python diagnoseBS.py
+7. python diagnoseBS.py
-7. python plotIntensities.py
+8. python plotIntensities.py

 ## Example full analysis shell script:
 runAnalysis.sh

-Note:
-overlayBins.C uses etapi_plotter program which is not in halld_sim.
-The code is attached as a folder here that you can insert into halld_sim